Steven Long: Publisher

 From 1977 until 1988, Long owned and published the Galveston alternative weekly newspaper In Between.
-Since 2004, he has worked with his wife, Vicki, publishing the monthly Horseback Magazine, formerly known as Texas Horse Talk.
+Since 2004, he worked with his wife, Vicki, publishing the monthly Horseback Magazine, formerly titled Texas Horse Talk.

 Print and broadcast journalist

 After closing the newspaper In Between in 1988, Long spent six years as a features writer for the Houston Chronicle and then as a freelancer covering high-profile Texas cases for national publications.
 While at the Chronicle, he wrote investigative reports, including exposing the dealings of the late Houston adoption attorney Leslie Thacker, who was convicted of buying and selling so-called drug-addicted crack babies in some Texas county jails.
 Long wrote a series of articles about the indictment and conviction of the head librarian at the University of Texas Medical Branch for stealing rare and historic medical texts, some dating to the 16th Century.
 Also while at the Chronicle, he contributed articles raising questions about the use of state prison inmates for training medical residents in cosmetic surgery.